-Summary : The Galapagos Islands live in the spirits and minds of those who love nature like nowhere else on Earth.
+Summary : The Galapagos Islands live in the spirits and minds of nature lovers like nowhere else on Earth.
 Explore the wonders of the Galapagos Islands, where tortoises of dramatic proportions, superb birdlife and a unique undersea world abound amongst a sublime landscape of deserts, beaches, lush forests and volcanoes.
 Join an extraordinary journey aboard an intimate small ship voyage with great naturalist guides, ensuring an educational and fun adventure.

-Activities : Birding, Child-Friendly, Hiking, Kayaking, Snorkeling
+Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking, Snorkeling, Triple/Quad Cabins

 Zodiacs take you on a dramatic ride into the heart of a sunken volcano at Punta Vicente Roca.
 Take to the water, where you might swim and snorkel among sea turtles, penguins and possibly even sea horses.
-Explore the lava fields of Punta Espinosa, located on Fernandina, the youngest and most volcanically active island in the Galapagos.
-Here you spot flightless cormorants and marine iguanas.
+Explore the lava fields of Punta Espinosa, located on Fernandina, the youngest and most volcanic island in the Galapagos.
+Here you can spot flightless cormorants and marine iguanas.
 Whale watch from the Evolution’s open-air decks as you cross the Bolivar Channel.

 Hike along the uplifted section of sea floor in Urvina Bay at the base of the Alcedo Volcano.
 Your naturalists point out the tortoises, colorful land iguanas and other wildlife that feed on the vegetation.
 Board Zodiacs for an excursion to Tagus Cove, where you look for penguins, flightless cormorants, and pelicans along the cliffs before a chance to snorkel and swim.

-Visit Bartolomé Island, hiking to the top of a dormant volcano for a dramatic panorama, including famed Pinnacle Rock.
+Visit Bartolome Island, hiking to the top of a dormant volcano for a dramatic panorama, including famed Pinnacle Rock.
 The island is dotted with craters, cinder cones, lava flows, spatter cones and broken lava tunnels which run down from the summit.
 Your Zodiac drivers will take “non-hikers” for a ride around the cliffs, observing a stunning volcanic landscape and Galapagos penguins.
 Swim and snorkel with sea lions and maybe even speedy penguins.
 This afternoon, hike across the pahoehoe lava of Sullivan Bay, seeing some of the hearty flora colonizing the landscapes.
 Stroll along the coralline beach spotting black and white oystercatchers.

 As the southernmost island in the archipelago, Española’s relative isolation has resulted in not only an abundance of unusual wildlife, but species and subspecies that are endemic to the island, such as Española mockingbird, Española racer snake, Española lava lizard, waved albatross and brightly colored marine iguanas.
 Enjoy a Zodiac ride before wading ashore to Punta Suarez through a sea lion colony.
 Walk along the cliffs looking for waved albatrosses, Galapagos hawks, Hood mockingbirds and the red-colored marine iguana en route to Española’s blowhole, where waves spout 90 feet into the air.
-After a relaxing lunch, swim, snorkel and kayak in the waters off Gardner Bay, or simply bring along your book or a camera and relax on the white sands.
+After a relaxing lunch, swim, snorkel and kayak in the waters off Gardner Bay, or simply bring along your book or a camera and relax on the white sand.

 Board independent flights home.

 This itinerary is subject to change.
-ExpeditionTrips.com is not responsible for itinerary changes.
+ExpeditionTrips is not responsible for itinerary changes.

 Airfare between Quito/Guayaquil and the Galapagos Islands:

 The flights between mainland Ecuador (Quito or Guayaquil) and the Galapagos Islands are an additional cost.
 To secure your seats on often overbooked flights, ExpeditionTrips must reserve these flights for you at the time of cruise booking.
-Approximate cost (including service fee): $450-$600 per adult; $250-$325 per child under 12 (copy of passport required).
+Approximate cost (including service fee): $500-$700 per adult; $350-$450 per child under 12 (copy of passport required).